 The Committee has green envelopes to use for submitting the confidential report.
-These envelopes may be obtained at the Committee's office in 1015 Longworth House Office Building.
+These envelopes may be obtained at the Committee's offices in 1015 Longworth House Office Building or 508 Ford House Office Building.
 Alternatively, filers may use their own envelopes.
 Indicate on the envelope your name, the year, and state and district (if a Member) or employing office (if an officer or employee).
 If you use a plain envelope rather than a green one, please also indicate on the front that it is your "green envelope" or your confidential list of charities.

-After enclosing the confidential report, seal the envelope and send it directly to the Committee on

-Ethics, 508 Ford House Office Building, Washington, DC 20515.
+After enclosing the confidential report, seal the envelope and send it directly to the Committee on Ethics, 508 Ford House Office Building, Washington, DC 20515.